-4.3 Response Operations
+4.3 LEOC Activation

 The effective and timely activation of emergency response personnel is critical to the success of the response.
-During significant emergencies that result in a substantial impact on T&D operations or a state/federally declared island-wide emergency, LUMA will activate the CMC to appoint an IC.
-The IC will activate the Command Staff and General Staff to support the needs of the response effort.
+During significant emergencies that result in a substantial impact on T&D operations or a state/federally declared island-wide emergency.
+The process for the LEOC activation begins, for notice incidents, as soon as the Emergency Preparedness Department starts tracking a possible threat.